DIY Repairing Large Wall Holes

 Turn the drywall to the back and holding it against the wall, mark the size of the new hole on the patch.
 To make the patch fit easily without forcing, mark the dimensions to be a little smaller than the square opening in the wall.

 Use a straight edge to join the marks on the back of the patch with a pencil line making a hash pattern.
 Score each line with a sharp drywall knife going completely across the patch.

 Snap the drywall along each scored line, one at a time.
 Pull the backing paper and gypsum core away, leaving the facing paper attached to the patch like wings.

 See the instructions for mixing and handling setting joint compound and mix about a cup of the powdered compound as directed and then thin it with a little more water than recommended to improve bonding with the patch.
 Apply a thick coat of the mud around the perimeter of the hole, letting it overlap the inner edges and spread out several inches onto the wall.

-Press the drywall patch into the opening.
-Lightly press the paper wings into the mud so they make good contact all around.
-Push lightly on the center of the patch to be sure it is seated into the hole and level with the wall or slightly indented.
-Don't allow the patch to sit above the wall level, this will create a bulge in the finished repair.
+Press the drywall patch into the opening and lightly press the paper wings into the mud so they make good contact all around.
+Push lightly on the center of the patch to be sure it is seated well into the hole and level with the surrounding surface.
+The patch surface can be slightly indented but don't allow it to sit above the wall level, this will create a bulge in the finished repair.